ValeriaKhristinina/book-club-v2/README.md

 ## Build command

-Runs the app in the development mode `npm run start`
+Runs the app in the development mode `npm run dev`